Accessing Payload Data

 JSON Templates

-In a few places within the WEGnology Platform – such as the Input Controls block and WEGnology API Node, it is necessary to construct JSON objects from other data.
+In a few places within the WEGnology Platform – such as the Input Controls Block and WEGnology API Node, it is necessary to construct JSON objects from other data.
 In these instances we use JSON templates.

 JSON templates can take any of the following formats (or a combination thereof):